liuqidong07/MOELoRA-peft/README.md

-# MOELoRA: An MOE-based Parameter Efficient
+# MOELoRA: An MOE-based Parameter EfficientFine-Tuning Method for Multi-task Medical Applications

 Fine-Tuning Method for Multi-task Medical ApplicationsThis is the implementation of the paper "MOELoRA: An MOE-based Parameter Efficient Fine-Tuning Method for Multi-task Medical Applications".